-Figure 9 shows the evolution of the SED as calculated with the photometric method overplotted with the blackbody fits discussed in Sect.
+Figure 10 shows the evolution of the SED as calculated with the photometric method overplotted with the blackbody fits discussed in Sect.
 3.2 as well as the observed spectra interpolated as described in Sect.
 2.3.2.
 The strong blueward slope in the UV region (except for the first few days) suggests that the flux bluewards of the UVM2 band is negligible.
-The flux redwards of 4.5 $\mu$ m could be approximated with a Rayleigh-Jeans tail or a model spectrum.
-As shown in Fig. 8 the fractional Rayleigh-Jeans luminosity redwards of 4.5 $\mu$ m is at the percent level.
-Note again the excess at 4.5 $\mu$ m that develops between 50 and 100 days.
-Whereas the other bands redward of V are well approximated by the blackbody fits the flux at 4.5 $\mu$ m is a factor of $\sim$ 5 in excess at 100 days.
-Note also the strong reduction of the flux as compared to the fitted blackbodies in bands blueward of V between 10 and 30 days (Sect.
-3.4).
+The flux redwards of 4.5 μ m could be approximated with a Rayleigh-Jeans tail or a model spectrum.
+As shown in Fig. 9 the fractional Rayleigh-Jeans luminosity redwards of 4.5 μ m is at the percent level.
+Note again the excess at 4.5 μ m that develops between 50 and 100 days.
+Whereas the other bands redward of V are well approximated by the blackbody fits the flux at 4.5 μ m is a factor of ~5 in excess at

-Fig. 9.
+Fig. 10.
 The evolution of the SED as calculated with the photometric method (black dots and dashed lines) overplotted with the blackbody fits discussed in Sect.
 3.2 (black dotted lines) as well as the observed spectra interpolated as described in Sect.
 2.3.2 (red solid lines).